Navigation

 The Historically Haunted Hermann Hall (Say That Five Times Fast)

-Dallas venue Sons of Hermann Hall has been stirring up ghost stories for over a century since it was first built.
+Dallas venue Sons of Hermann Hall has been stirring up ghost stories for over a century since its construction.
 The historic building has been a spot for ghostly sightings since Walker, Texas Ranger and Robocop filmed at the site during the ‘90s.
 Music!
 Hollywood!
 This one has it all for a ghoulish good time.

 Haunted Meals At The Greenville Snuffer’s